Orlando Bloom Flirting On The Beach? Photos Suggest He’s Over Katy Perry Split

 Days after Orlando Bloom and Katy Perry split up, Bloom was already seen hitting the beach in Malibu, showing his toned shirtless body and talking to two women dressed in bikinis.
 Does that mean Orlando is truly over his breakup with Katy Perry?
-Orlando’s photos, published by The Sun, certainly suggest that as the Pirates Of The Caribbean star also made sure to do a plank exercise in front of the women.
+Orlando’s photos, published by The Sun, certainly suggest that, as the Pirates Of The Caribbean star also made sure to do a plank exercise in front of the women.

-And while the 40-year-old Orlando is busy flirting it up with girls on the beach, 32-year-old Katy Perry is also trying to move on, with a new haircut and with a statement to her fans asking them to “get a life” and stop treating either her or Orlando as a villain because of the breakup.
+And while the 40-year-old Orlando is busy flirting it up with girls on the beach, 32-year-old Katy Perry is also trying to move on, with a new haircut, and with a statement to her fans, asking them to “get a life” and stop treating either her or Orlando as a villain because of the breakup.
 Some sources, however, are speculating that the split was caused by differences over children.

-Orlando Bloom and Katy Perry’s split was announced last week after the two had been dating for over a year.
-The split came as a surprise to many after the two showed up together to a post-Oscars after-party only days before the announcement, and even posed for pictures – though they did not walk the Oscars’ red carpet together.
+Orlando Bloom and Katy Perry’s split was announced last week, after the two had been dating for over a year.
+The split came as a surprise to many, after the two showed up together to the a post-Oscars after-party only days before the announcement, and even posed for pictures – though they did not walk the Oscars’ red carpet together.

 Trying to avoid an onslaught of rumors regarding the breakup, Katy and Orlando’s reps issued an official statement on Tuesday, as People reported, confirming they will be “taking a break” from dating.